APL-Innovation-Lab/Breadcrumbs/digital_subject/README.md

-# Breadcrumb Modification for Drupal Website
+# Breadcrumb Modification for Website

-This README outlines the steps and code required to modify the breadcrumb trail on a Drupal-based website, focusing on incorporating specific design and functionality elements.

 ## Overview
 The modifications include: